By Keith Tomasek, October 17, 2019

 Three Tall Women

-Martha Henry, Lucy Peacock and Mamie Zwettler explore their relationships
+Martha Henry, Lucy peacock and Mamie Zwettler in Albee’s third Pulitzer Prize winner

 Directed by Diana Leblanc

 May 25 to September 27 | Opens June 12

 In Edward Albee’s “Three Tall Women,” a wealthy old woman, by turns acerbic, haughty, self-pitying and anguished, reminisces to two younger companions, sharing her past experiences in sometimes shocking detail.

 The powerful trio of Martha Henry, Lucy Peacock and Mamie Zwettler will bring this great American classic to the stage, under the direction of Diana Leblanc.